Working Holidays in Australia: FAQ

 Australia’s summer is the most popular time to visit the southern states and do the famous East Coast tour.
 December – February is the busiest time for Sydney, whereas Melbourne and Adelaide are also very busy in March due to events and festivals.

-If you want to spend New Year’s Eve in Sydney, try to book your hostel at least 9 months in advance.
+If you want to spend New Year’s Eve in Sydney, try to book your stay at least 9 months in advance.
 Accommodation sells out fast!

 No matter where you are, weekends, public holidays and any event periods will generally be busy.